wollewald/MCP23017_WE/README.md

 # MCP23017_WE
-This is a library for the MCP23017 I/O Port Expander
+This is a library for the MCP23017 and MCP23S17 I/O Port Expander

 You'll find some examples including the wiring which should enable you to use the library.
 Furthermore I have added a list of commands.